SansGuidon/bookmarks/README.md

 > Learn
 * [Alex Ott](http://alexott.net/en/fp/books/#sec8) - books review on Erlang
-* [Functional Geekery](https://www.functionalgeekery.com/episode-114-fred-herbert/) - Functional Geekery Episode 114 – Fred Hébert with introduction to Erlang, productionization as a phase of software, property testing, “Everything is Terrible”, and much more.
+* :star: [**Functional Geekery**](https://www.functionalgeekery.com/episode-114-fred-herbert/) - Functional Geekery Episode 114 – Fred Hébert with introduction to Erlang, productionization as a phase of software, property testing, “Everything is Terrible”, and much more.
 * [PropEr Testing](http://propertesting.com/) - Fred Hébert talking about ins and outs of Property-Based Testing, with focus set on Erlang’s PropEr framework, a freely available testing tool based on Quviq’s Quickcheck framework.
 * [Learn You Some Erlang](http://learnyousomeerlang.com/content) - [Book] Online book.
 Reading this tutorial should be one of your first steps in learning Erlang
 * [h4cc/awesome-elixir](https://github.com/h4cc/awesome-elixir) - list of amazingly awesome Elixir and Erlang libraries, resources and more